federicoparroni/recsys2019/README.md

 Visit [the challenge website](https://recsys.trivago.cloud/challenge/) for more information about the challenge.

+You can read the article in which we describe our work [here](paper/article_acm2019.pdf).

 ## Team members
 We partecipated in the challenge as PoliCloud8, a team of 8 MSc students from Politecnico di Milano: